YohanesDemissie/crypto-graph/Read-Docs.md

 #API LIMIT REACHED!!
 - Commented out CoinImage src and alt attributes

 - commented out original CoinTile.js <CoinHeaderGrid> and <CoinImage> because they communicate with api.
-Replaced with placeholder componentes for now
+Replaced with placeholder components for now